Velocidex/velociraptor-docs/content/blog/2022/2022-11-21-release-notes/_index.md

 of NTFS is called **hard links**.

 You can play with this property using the `fsutil` program.
-The following adds a hardlink to the program at `C:/users/test/downloads/X.txt` into a different directory.
+The following adds a hard link to the program at `C:/users/test/downloads/X.txt` into a different directory.

 ```